rajitgarg/interview-frontend-engineer/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+###  Application will show all the Users info first, then on click of user rows, it will display all the posts corressponding to that particular user.

 ### `npm test`

 Launches the test runner in the interactive watch mode.\